 PhD, University of California

-Rob Halpern is the author of two books of poems, Rumored Place (Krupskaya 2004), which was nominated for a California Book Award, and Disaster Suites (Palm Press 2009), as well as several chapbooks, including Weak Link (Slack Buddha 2009) and Imaginary Politics (TapRoot Editions 2008).
-His new project,Music for Porn, is forthcoming next year (Nightboat Books).
-With Taylor Brady, he also co-authored the book length poem Snow Sensitive Skin (Atticus/Finch 2007), soon to be reissued by Displaced Press in an expanded edition.
+A poet, essayist, and translator, Rob Halpern is the author of several books of poems, including Rumored Place (Krupskaya 2004), which was nominated for a California Book Award; Disaster Suites (Palm Press 2009); and Music for Porn (Nightboat Books, 2012).
+His new project, Common Place, is forthcoming in 2015 from Ugly Duckling Presse.
+With Taylor Brady, Halpern also co-authored the book length poem Snow Sensitive Skin (reissued by Displaced Press, 2011).

 Taken as a sustained project, Halpern’s poetry aims to make palpable the relations between subjective embodiment and social crisis. [————] Placeholder, a selection that moves across the whole of his poetic work, will be published next year in the UK by Enitharmon.